seanhogge/active_translation/README.md

 ##### translation_checksum

-By calling `translation_checksum`, you can return the checksum used on a model to determine whether translations are outdated.
+By calling `translation_checksum`, you can return the checksum used on a record to determine whether translations are outdated.

 ##### translations_outdated?